 Have you ever wondered if you should write apart or a part?
 How about anyone or any one?
 English contains so many confusing words.
 Often students wonder if they should use one word or two.
-These free activities provide practice with six sets of confusing word pairs using Google Apps.
+These activities provide practice with six sets of confusing word pairs using Google Apps.

 One Word or Two

 apart – adverb meaning separated by distance or besides paired with from